 There is plenty to explore.

 A formal garden, located in the northwest corner of campus, includes a vine-wrapped trellis, an easily-navigable hedge maze, and the acoustic wonder of a whispering bench.
-There visitors can find their way to a bronze bust of composer Aaron Copland, commissioned from artist Penelope Jencks by John Williams to commemorate the very first Head of Faculty at the Tanglewood Music Center (TMC).
+There, visitors can find their way to a bronze bust of composer Aaron Copland, commissioned from artist Penelope Jencks by John Williams to commemorate the very first Head of Faculty at the Tanglewood Music Center (TMC).

-Wherever and whenever one is at Tanglewood, TMC Fellows can be found — in practice, rehearsal, performance, or in fleeting moments of relaxation, immersed in the natural beauty that forms such an important part of their Tanglewood experience.
+And wherever and whenever one is at Tanglewood, TMC Fellows can be found — in practice, rehearsal, performance, or in fleeting moments of relaxation, immersed in the natural beauty that forms such an important part of their Tanglewood experience.

 The Story of Tanglewood